LableOrg/java-bitsandbytes/README.md

 ### Binary

-In unit tests and debugging output the `Binary` class can aid in bit-wise operations more readable.
+In unit tests and debugging output the `Binary` class can aid in making bit-wise operations more readable.

 For example: